intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README_VTune.md

 ![image of the output](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/images/06-VTune-OpenVINO-AH-Top_Tasks-Crop.png)

-After that, there is the Effective CPU Utilization Histogram.
-It shows the percentage of the time the specific number of logical CPUs (cores or threads) were running simultaneously.
+The Effective CPU Utilization Histogram shows the percentage of the time the specific number of logical CPUs (cores or threads) were running simultaneously.
 If your application does not utilize all the available cores, it might be possible to improve the performance by parallelizing it.

-Finally, at the bottom of the Summary tab, there is the information about the platform, the application, and the profiling data collection.
+Information about the platform, the application, and the profiling data collection are presented at the bottom on the **Summary** tab.

 ## Check Bottom-up and Platform Tabs for Detailed Information
 Click on the **Bottom-up** tab.
 It will show the list of functions, by default sorted by execution time.
 In case of the OpenVINO™ Toolkit profiling it is useful to change the **Grouping** to **Task Domain / Task Type Function / Call Stack**.
 Click on a domain name to expand the tasks list in that domain.
 Note that the tasks correspond to the Inference Engine layers.

-The time diagram is displayed on the bottom part of the window.
+The execution timeline is displayed on the bottom part of the window.
 Note the threads of the application, and their behavior.
-Why there multiple (about a 100) peaks for each thread?
+This raises questions such as "Why does each thread have multiple (about 100) peaks?" and "Could this indicate excessive of task switching?"

 ![image of the output](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/images/07-VTune-OpenVINO-AH-Bottom_Up-Crop.png)

-Try to zoom in on the time diagram by clicking the mouse, dragging the mouse pointer over it, and then selecting **Zoom In on Selection** pop-up menu entry.
+Try to zoom in on the timeline by clicking the mouse, dragging the mouse pointer over it, and then selecting **Zoom In on Selection** pop-up menu entry.
 In zoomed in view, the bottom-up view only shows hotspots (functions or tasks) observed during the selected time period.
 Also, note the task names on the OMP Master Thread and OpenCV thread.
 Use right click and Reset Zoom or Undo Previous Zoom pop-up menu entries to zoom out.

-The Platform tab shows both the application threads time diagram, and the CPU metrics, such as CPU utilization and CPU Frequency.
+The Platform tab shows both the application threads timeline, and the CPU metrics, such as CPU utilization and CPU Frequency.
 Just as in the Bottom-up tab, it is possible to zoom in to see more details for a given time period.

 ## Tune OpenVINO™ Toolkit Parameters and Rerun Analysis
 In the Intel® VTune™ Amplifier GUI click **New Analysis** toolbar icon to start a new analysis.